Samanq/SampleProjects/CleanArchitecture/README.md

 3. Define the DependencyInjection

 ## Infrastucture layer
-We Implenet the Interfaces here
+We Implement the Interfaces here
 1. Install Microsoft.Extensions.DependencyInjection.Abstractions package
 2. Define the DependencyInjection
 ```C#